Sakthiveel/local-key-value-DB/README.md

 To run this project, follow these steps:
 1. Clone the repository to your local machine.
-2. Install all dependencies using `go mod tidy`.
+2. Install all dependencies using `go mod tidy`
-3. Run the main Go file using `go run main.go`.
-4. Ensure that your database (if required) is set up before running the application.
+3. check `main.go` to create an db instance and run  `go run .`
+4. Run the test functions individually  `go test -run TestFuncName` Please check `db_test.go`
+5. Run all test functions `go test .`

 # Design